alloba/book-of-hours-notes/books/The Kerisham Portolan.md

 ### Study Complete Description
 I've Read...

 Two pages have been gummed together.
-When teased apart they reveal a route to 'Ys Behind the Wave' - marked in red and gold inks with heavily underlined warnings.
+When teased apart they reveal a route to '[[Ys]] Behind the Wave' - marked in red and gold inks with heavily underlined warnings.
 'HERE THE FINAL CITY'.
 'STRIKE THE HOURS.'
 'LEST EARTH AND SKY BREAK OPEN…'